 Dances and debutants

-One of the grand traditions of the event is the opening procession featuring over 140 young couples, half in white ball gowns, half in black tails and white waistcoats.
-All follow a strict dress and appearance code (for example, no visible tattoos, no watches and no visible piercings).
+One of the traditions of the event is the opening procession featuring dozens of young couples, half in white ball gowns, half in black tails and white waistcoats.
+All follow a strict dress and appearance code (for example, no prominent or conspicuous tattoos or piercings).

-The opening as a whole is usually a grand affair, with music, ballet and opera before the youngsters perform and the first waltz plays (Strauss’s The Blue Danube).
+The opening as a whole is usually a grand affair, with music, singing (renowned mezzo-soprano Elīna Garanča appeared in 2024) and similar before the youngsters perform and the waltzes play (including Strauss’s The Blue Danube).

 Celebrity guests